uwcart/mapstudy/doc/API.md

 #### map.mapOptions

-	-"mapOptions"-: { -library options- }
+	-"mapOptions"-: { -library options- -legend- }

 An object to hold any map options applied on the instantiation of a Leaflet, Mapbox-GL, or REST map.
 Not available for any other `library`.
 If no `mapOptions` are included, library defaults will be applied.
 Refer to the [Leaflet](http://leafletjs.com/reference.html#map-options) or [Mapbox-GL](https://www.mapbox.com/mapbox-gl-js/api/#Map) documentation for lists of possible options for those libraries.
 REST `mapOptions` will be added as parameters to the map URL, and are thus dependent on the map server configuration.
+The `legend` option is a special option, described below.

+#### map.mapOptions.legend

+	-"legend"-: -true- -false-

+If `legend` is included and `false`, no legend will be included on the map.
+If `legend` is excluded or `true`, a legend showing symbols for all `dataLayers` will be included on the map.

 #### map.projection